 The dairy-free, egg-free Pumpkin Maple Donut was pulled off without a hitch,

-and we absolutely love the simple maple glaze.
+and we absolutely love the delicous maple glaze.

 We frosted our vanilla donuts with it, too!

 If you don’t have a donut pan (affiliate), these can be made in a muffin pan.